vadimpetkevich/itechart-students-lab/practical_part_2/README.md

-## instructions for running solutions
+## Instructions for running solutions:

 1. Self <br/>
 See `self/self.rb`